 Summary

-New to UK in 2021, though it’s been on sale in other markets for some years, the Toyota Highlander arrives as the brand’s largest SUV – bigger than the RAV4 and with its seven-seat capacity not as off-road pitched as the Land Cruiser.
+The Toyota Highlander was the Japanese brand’s largest SUV – bigger than the RAV4 and with its seven-seat capacity not as off-road pitched as the Land Cruiser.

-Carbuyer calls the Highlander “Toyota’s ultimate family vehicle” while The Sun comments; “It’s quiet, efficient, easy, super-comfy, spacious, swimming in kit and surprisingly easy to place on the road.”
+Carbuyer called the Highlander “Toyota’s ultimate family vehicle” while The Sun commented; “It’s quiet, efficient, easy, super-comfy, spacious, swimming in kit and surprisingly easy to place on the road.”

-Space and how it is used earns the most plus points amongst Highlander reviewers.
-As well as the useful rear row of seats, the middle row slides forwards and backwards by some 18cm.
-The flexibility, many storage spaces and lots of equipment also tick the boxes, though Top Gear comments that the fit and finish “feels a couple of generations old, especially in terms of the graphics on the displays – not as slick or as pretty as the competition.”
+Space and how it was used earned the most plus points amongst Highlander reviewers.
+As well as the useful rear row of seats, the middle row slided forwards and backwards by some 18cm.
+The flexibility, many storage spaces and lots of equipment also ticked the boxes, though Top Gear commented that the fit and finish “feels a couple of generations old, especially in terms of the graphics on the displays – not as slick or as pretty as the competition.”

-The Highlander’s hybrid powertrain combines a 2.5-litre petrol engine with electric motors on both axles, so it’s not short of power.
-The ride comfort comes in for praise too, though it feels its size in corners.
-Autocar says that it “doesn’t offer a particularly dynamic or involving drive.”
+The Highlander’s hybrid powertrain combined a 2.5-litre petrol engine with electric motors on both axles, so it was not short of power.
+The ride comfort was praised too, though you could feel its size when cornering.

-Equipment levels are impressive, extending to panoramic sunroofs, multimedia displays and 11-speaker sound systems.
-But as reviewers point out, all the kit makes this a big, expensive SUV against favourites such as the Kia Sorento, while also bringing within range tempting premium badges from the likes of Audi and Volvo.
-And against some stylish opposition, the Highlander’s somewhat bland visual presence becomes all the more obvious.
+Equipment levels were impressive, extending to panoramic sunroofs, multimedia displays and 11-speaker sound systems.
+But as reviewers pointed out, all the kit makes it a big, expensive SUV against favourites such as the Kia Sorento, while also bringing within range tempting premium badges from the likes of Audi and Volvo.
+And against some stylish opposition, the Highlander’s somewhat bland visual presence became all the more obvious.

-Based on UK reviews, Toyota Highlander holds an Expert Rating of 63% as of August 2023, based on 13 reviews.
+Based on UK reviews and data supplied exclusively to The Car Expert, Toyota Highlander holds a Used Car Expert Rating of D with a score of 57% as of December 2023, based on 13 reviews.

 Highlander highlights